FlyingFish760/5ARIP10/README.md

 The repository contains 3 main sections, namely 1.
 FFT, 2.
 GA, and 3.
 NN.
 To run the code for these three sections, their respective "main..." notebooks can be used.
 For a more elaborate explanation of the code, please consult the corresponding chapters in this README.

+# How to run Fast Fourier Transform (FFT)

+## Relevant files
+main_FFT.ipynb

+## Steps to run
+1. Import the packages that are stated in the first cell of the notebook
+2. Make a directory FFT_figures_in_eps in your main folder, this is for storing the FFT figures as .eps files
+3. Run all cells of the notebook at once

 # How to run Genetic Algorithm (GA)

 ## Relevant files